 The Children’s’ Heart Disease Research Unit (CHDRU) was established in May 2015 to facilitate current research activities in congenital and paediatric heart disease, and build capacity to support such research within the Department of Paediatrics and the Institute of Child Health.
 The CHDRU endeavours to serve as a platform to bring together researchers, communities and resources in advancing the campaign against paediatric and acquired heart disease on the African continent.
-The unit is based at Red Cross War Memorial Children’s Hospital under the auspices of the University of Cape Town and is directed by Associate Professor Liesl Zühlke, a paediatric cardiologist and researcher.
+The unit is based at Red Cross War Memorial Children’s Hospital under the auspices of the University of Cape Town and is directed by Professor Liesl Zühlke, a paediatric cardiologist and researcher.

 The unit focuses on congenital heart disease (CHD), both in childhood and adulthood, acquired heart diseases such as rheumatic heart disease (RHD) and cardiomyopathies, as well as the increasing tide of the cardiovascular disease (CVD) burden.
 It addresses issues of national importance, such as non-communicable diseases (NCDs), while also focusing on preventable diseases such as RHD, maternal and childhood mortality as well as responding to social determinants of health.